Data and Digitization are Driving the Logistics Industry Forward

 Supply chains are complex, connecting people, processes and information from multiple players, and data and digitization are enabling all links in the chain to connect even faster.
 Digitization is also driving artificial intelligence (AI) and machine learning (ML) that will increase automation and efficiency while cutting costs.

-"Being able to capture the data electronically is key to any type of artificial intelligence/machine learning project," said Dave Bushee, senior vice president, IT, Penske Logistics.
+"Being able to capture the data electronically is key to any type of artificial intelligence/machine learning project," said Dave Bushee, senior vice president of logistics technology, Penske Logistics.
 "That first piece is digitization and being able to capture data into a single platform and then use it to develop models that predict outcomes over time."

 Capturing Data